aws-samples/shopfloor-connectivity/examples/greengrass-in-process/README.md

 ```
 >Note! <br> This permission set is too open for production and should be reduced.
 It is used here only for simplicity!

-5. Furthermore we assume you have the ability to run the following docker container for testing the setup in your Greengrass environment:
+5. Furthermore, we assume you have the ability to run the following docker container for testing the setup in your Greengrass environment:

 ```sh
 docker run -d -p 4840:4840 ghcr.io/umati/sample-server:main